What’s the difference between VBT and ASC?

 How is Anterior Scoliosis Correction (ASC) better than VBT?
 (ASC vs VBT)

-Scoliosis inherently is a process by which the spine is already tethered, and in our opinion, the terms ‘tether’ and ‘tethering’ used to describe the technique we perform are not medically accurate.
-In most cases, spinal curvatures like scoliosis, and particularly with hypokyphosis, need to be “de-tethered” for optimal correction, hence the more comprehensive and accurate term of Anterior Scoliosis Correction (ASC) and not VBT (Vertebral Body Tethering).
+Scoliosis inherently is a process by which the spine is already tethered.
+In our opinion, the terms ‘tether’ and ‘tethering’ used to describe the technique we perform are not medically accurate.
+In most cases, spinal curvatures like scoliosis, and particularly with hypokyphosis, need to be “de-tethered” for optimal correction.
+Therefore, we prefer Anterior Scoliosis Correction (ASC) and not VBT (Vertebral Body Tethering).
+For this and many of the reasons listed on this page, Drs.
+Antonacci, Dr. Betz, and Dr. Cuddihy, who are pioneers in this field, prefer ASC.
+Furthermore, it is the opinion of Drs.
+ABC that ASC yields aesthetically appealing cosmetic incisions hidden under the arms better than VBT.

 |Curve 40-65 degrees||Yes||Yes|